abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 The specification does not seek to place specific hardware implementation requirements; however, it does in some cases specify how hardware-specific interfaces are identified for Host Software (e.g. SMBIOS structures).

-The specification defines connectivity between a Redfish Service and a Gost.
+The specification defines connectivity between a Redfish Service and a Host.
 Any network routing or other connectivity beyond the Redfish Service or other networks is out of scope.

 ### Goals